Midden-Delfland: Population centres

-Dutch topographic map of the municipality of Midden-Delfland, June 2015

 Geography

 The green area that comprises the municipality of Midden-Delfland was named Midden-Delfland before 2004, and it referred to the green area surrounded by cities (such as The Hague and Rotterdam) and the horticulture area of Westland.
 The supporters of a continuous green area were lucky that the municipality of Midden-Delfland became a reality: the cities of Delft, Vlaardingen and Schiedam wanted to build new houses here, and the Westland gardeners also wanted to expand.
 Now, Midden-Delfland is designated as a recreation area for people from the surrounding cities.